Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 9. Growling When You Touch the Belly

-If your pup tightens its belly or starts to growl when you touch its tummy, it could be that it has a severe stomach upset.
+If your pup tightens its belly or starts to growl when you touch its tummy, this is a sign of pain.
 Some dogs will even guard their tummy and show signs of aggression if you insist on touching them.

 dog laying gets a massage